 - Basic understanding of, or ability to learn, sanitation and regulations for workplace safety.

 - Basic understanding of, or ability to learn, food handling techniques, preparation, and cooking procedures.

 - Shows dependability by being punctual; maintains consistent attendance.

 - Strong interpersonal skills with the ability to connect to residents and coworkers.

 - Outstanding organizational skills and attention to detail.

 - Visual and auditory ability to observe the daily living needs of the residents in order to provide quality care.

 - Ability to follow written and verbal instructions including the ability to read, write and understand English.

 - Effective problem-solving skills to support residents, staff, and family members with problems that might arise.

-- Must be able to lift up to 50 pounds at times with or without assistance.
+- Must be able to lift up to 20 pounds at times.